huatzhi/rails-hello-app-practice/README.md

 # README

-This is an app that is created for practice purpose.
+This is a hello..
+I mean goodbye world page that I use to practice doing ruby on rail.

 Basic: